The HPDrive Project

 Why and how

-If you got a working HP 9845 system you probably want use some mass storage as well.
+If you got a working vintage computer system like the HP 9845 you probably want use some mass storage as well.
 Since today most of the built-in tape drive systems fail (and because using those tape drives as storage - even if they do work - is not recommended anyway), another type of mass storage peripheral is needed.

 HPDrive Setup